djvra/GalacticDeceit/README.md

 ## 🛠️ Getting Started

-To get started with the project, follow these steps:
+You have the option to construct the server application with Qt and the mobile application with Unity, or simply utilize the provided release files located in the builds folder.
+To get started with the provided pre-build apps, follow these steps:

 1. Clone the repository
 2. Set up the server
-3. Connect smartphones with electronic cards to control characters
+   - For Windows: extract `builds/server_windows_release.zip` file and run `among-us-gui`.
+   - For Linux: extract `builds/server_linux_release.zip` file and run `among-us-gui`.
+3. Install the game apk on your mobile device.
+4. Log in to the server using the server IP, and your game will started when initiated from the server.
-4. Enjoy playing the game with friends!
+5. Enjoy playing the game with friends!

 ## 📑 Project Documentation